 Our 2004 Equity Incentive Plan provides for the automatic grant of options to purchase shares of Cutera common stock to our non-employee directors.
 Each non-employee director who is appointed to the Board will receive an initial option to purchase 14,000 shares of Cutera common stock upon such appointment.
 Each of these stock options will have an exercise price equal to fair market value of Cutera common stock on the date of grant and a term of seven years and will become exercisable as to one-third of the shares subject to the option on each anniversary of its date of grant, provided the non-employee director remains a director on such dates.
-In addition, each non-employee director who is a director on the date of each Annual Meeting of Stockholders and has been a director for at least the preceding six months, will receive an award of fully vested shares of Cutera common stock on an annual basis equivalent to the number of shares represented by the quotient of \$60,000 divided by the closing market price of Cutera common stock on the date of such Annual Meeting.
-In June 2011, our non-employee directors received an award for \$60,000 of fully vested shares of Cutera common stock.
+In addition, each non-employee director who is a director on the date of each Annual Meeting of Stockholders and has been a director for at least the preceding six months, will receive an award of shares represented by the quotient of \$60,000 divided by the closing market price of Cutera common stock on the date of such Annual Meeting.
+These shares vest on the one-year anniversary of the grant date.